AdonisShabani/eks-cluster/README.md

 # Tech Stack
-- Next JS
-- Docker
-- GitHub Actions
 - Terraform
 - AWS
-- Helm
 - Kubernetes

 # Key Learnings

-- Creating a next.js application
-- Containerizing the application using Docker
-- Creating CI/CD pipelines using GitHub Actions
-- Provisioning AWS resources with Terraform
+- Provisioning resurces with Terraform
-- Generating Helm charts
+- Using Terraform Cloud to store Variables and to create CI/CD Pipeline
+- Creating roles in Kubernetes